Shirley Temple: Diplomatic career

 She served as the United States Ambassador to Czechoslovakia (August 23, 1989 – July 12, 1992), having been appointed by President George H. W. Bush, and was the first and only woman in this job.
-Temple bore witness to two crucial moments in the history of Czechoslovakia's fight against communism.
-She was in Prague in August 1968, as a representative of the International Federation of Multiple Sclerosis Societies, and was going to meet with Czechoslovakian party leader Alexander Dubček on the very day that Soviet-backed forces invaded the country.
+Temple bore witness to two crucial moments in the history of Communist Czechoslovakia.
+She was in Prague in August 1968, as a representative of the International Federation of Multiple Sclerosis Societies, and was going to meet with Czechoslovak party leader Alexander Dubček on the very day that Soviet-backed forces invaded the country.
 Dubček fell out of favor with the Soviets after a series of reforms, known as the Prague Spring.
 Temple, who was stranded at a hotel as the tanks rolled in, sought refuge on the roof of the hotel.
 She later reported that it was from there she saw an unarmed woman on the street gunned down by Soviet forces, the sight of which stayed with her for the rest of her life.

 Later, after she became ambassador to Czechoslovakia, she was present during the Velvet Revolution, which brought about the end of communism in Czechoslovakia.
 Temple openly sympathized with anti-communist dissidents, and assisted their efforts.
 She was ambassador when the United States established formal diplomatic relations with the newly elected government led by Václav Havel.
 She took the unusual step of personally accompanying Havel on his first official visit to Washington, traveling on the same plane.